-Let's talk about goals!
-We've recently launched the PagerDuty Success Plan to help guide our clients through onboarding and implementation.
+Let’s talk about goals!
+We’ve recently launched the PagerDuty Onboarding Checklist to help guide our customers through the implementation process.
 The first phase, the planning phase, is all about defining goals and setting clear intentions for the onboarding experience.

 The first question is what are we trying to accomplish?
 How are we going to measure the success of this implementation?
 What does success mean to us?
 Having completed countless PagerDuty onboardings, we’ve found that clients with clearly defined goals have an overall better implementation and more satisfied on-call responders.
 To help with this, we have identified the five steps of the incident response lifecycle which are: